q3769/conottle/README.md

   non-positive integer, then the default `Integer.MAX_VALUE` takes effect.

 Over time, there is no limit on the total number of tasks or clients the API can support, regardless of the builder parameters.
-Conottle only limits concurrency at any given moment: Before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.
+The API only limits concurrency at any given moment: Before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each individual client can have only one single dedicated executor at any given moment.
 The executor is backed by a